haskell-webdriver/haskell-webdriver/README.md

 ##Hello, World!
 With the Selenium server running locally, you're ready to write browser automation scripts in Haskell.

-A [simple example can be found here](/examples/readme-example-beginner.lhs), written in literate Haskell so that you can compile it with GHC yourself.
+A [simple example can be found here](/examples/readme-example-beginner.md), written in literate Haskell so that you can compile it with GHC yourself.
 It is very beginner friendly and assumes no prior knowledge of Haskell.

-If you already have an intermediate understanding of Haskell, [this is the example for you](/examples/readme-example-intermediate.lhs)

-For more examples see the [examples](/examples/) directory.
+If you already have an intermediate understanding of Haskell, [this is the example for you](/examples/readme-example-intermediate.md) For other examples see the [examples](examples/) and [test/etc](test/etc/) directory.

 #Integration with Haskell Testing Frameworks